 The Car…

-Brand new, the car comes with 3 options for the audio system – the standard one, the Bose audio system, and the B&O audio system.
-Mine has the Bose system, which includes the Bose DSP Amp, and 14 speakers – including a subwoofer in the boot.
+Brand new, the car comes with three options for the audio system: the standard one, the Bose audio system, and the B&O audio system.
+Mine has the Bose system, which includes the Bose DSP Amp and 14 speakers—including a subwoofer in the boot.

 The Problem

-Personally I didn’t really rate the Bose system – there is a significant lack of base and if feels like the frequencies are not all that full range.
-Bose does have a reputation of no highs and no lows – which is pretty much what I was experiencing.
-After one of the front woofer speakers developed an annoying buzz at some frequencies I decided to replace them, and after that I got a bit carried away and decided I’d do the whole lot including amps.
+Personally, I didn’t really rate the Bose system—there is a significant lack of bass, and it feels like the frequencies are not all that full range.
+Bose does have a reputation of no highs and no lows, which is pretty much what I was experiencing.
+After one of the front woofer speakers developed an annoying buzz at some frequencies, I decided to replace them.
+After that, I got a bit carried away and decided I’d replace the whole lot, including the amps.

 The Project